SpencerBateman/database-final/README.md

 in a separate terminal window get the server running with `nodemon server.js` which will serve at localhost:3100

+### Here are a few characters you can log in as
+username: rey@sw.com
+password: rey

+username: kylo@sw.com
+password: kylo

 ## Dev Notes
 To build for development use `ng build env=dev`